 Click on the figures to read our tips & tricks for each step.

 Before you begin, it’s important to get clued up on how the process works and what’s expected of you.
 Here’s how.

 - Learn the basics about what the NDIS can fund and how it works.
-The NDIS website is a great place to start.

 - Start your planning.
 Don’t wait until your first meeting to think about what you want.
 Start now by using our simple checklist.

 - Set a date.
 Organise a meeting with your Local Area Coordinator (LAC) for the NDIS.
 A face-to-face meeting is always best, if possible.

 - The friendly Plan Partners team can help.
 Chat with us online or give us a call on 1300 333 700.

 Step 2: Go to your NDIS planning meeting

 Your NDIS planning meeting with your Local Area Coortdinator is your one opportunity to make clear what you need and want in the upcoming year.
 What you discuss in this meeting will be what goes to the NDIS planner to consider to include in your plan.
 So it’s very important to make sure your needs are heard.
 Here’s how: